040code/040code.github.io/content/posts/2020-05-25-getting-help-from-your-compiler/index.md

 ---

 *I'm learning about functional programming.
-I'm having loads of fun doing that, but I also think my code is improving because of it.
+I'm having loads of fun doing that, and I also think my code is improving because of it.
 In this post I want to share something that I learned about using Either to do form validation in TypeScript.*